CrystalSommer24/ELK-Stack-Project/README.md

 Copy the [install-elk.yml](/Ansible) file to /etc/ansible/roles

-Add the new VM’s IP address to the /etc/ansible/hosts file.
+Add the your VM’s IP address to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.

 Use the following command to edit the file:
 - nano /etc/ansible/hosts

-Update the file so that the new VM’s IP address is listed in the [elk] group.
+Update the file so that the your VM’s IP address is listed in the [elk] group.
 If the [elk] group doesn’t exist yet, add it under the [webservers] group.

 The IP address should be followed by:

-ansible_python_interpreter=/usr/bin/python3
+ansible_python_interpreter=/usr/bin/python3 (be sure there is a space between this and the IP)

 Example: